Eurovision 2023: Here are the first 10 finalists – DW – 05/10/2023

-Loreen, who is considered this year's top favorite, and who is representing Sweden for the second time after her win in 2012, qualified for the final on Saturday, May 13.
-Her gloomy electropop act definitely stood out.
+Loreen, representing Sweden for the second time after her win in 2012 and this year's favorite, qualified for the Eurovision final on Saturday, May 13.
+Her gloomy electro-pop act was a highlight.

-The other favorite of the competition, Käärijä from Finland, was also selected for the final.
-Wearing a neon green jacket, the young Finn galvanized the audience with his performance combining metal, hip hop and electropop.
+The other favorite of the competition, Käärijä from Finland, also made the cut for Saturday's final.
+Wearing a neon green jacket, the young Finn galvanized the audience with his performance combining metal, hip hop and electro-pop.

 Noa Kirel, Israel's entry, also earned a place in the final with her act that starts like a typical ESC ballad; by the second verse, it then turns into a firework of danceable rhythms and equally impressive dance routines.